paulund

 • Checks PHPDoc annotations for accuracy

-PHPStan understands your code structure and can identify issues that traditional testing may miss.
+PHPStan understands your code structure and can identify issues that traditional testing often misses, particularly around type contracts and nullability.

 Why Use PHPStan?